 Cook safely according to pressure cooker method for one hour after the whistle starts blowing.

-Add salt about 10 minutes before it is done.
+Add salt about 10 minutes before

 If cooking without a pressure cooker, the tongue will require a good 2 to 3 hours boiling.